 Another wonderful component of our school is the Family Resource Center (FRC), which provides assistance and resources for families.
 The FRC is also a haven at lunch time, break, and after school for students.
 The FRC facilitates case management for students, including connecting families to county resources and acting as a liaison between parents and school.
 The FRC monitors grades, behavior, and attendance for at-risk students.
-They also provide supervision of recreational activities.
-The FRC supplies the facilitator of Peer Leaders Uniting Students (PLUS) and social remediation groups.
-The mission of PLUS is to serve as a means for students to develop an understanding of who they are, rather than what they are.
-It is a platform for students to express their individuality, while identifying similarities with those around them.
-The overall purpose of PLUS is to stimulate conversations between students who have never spoken together before.
-Students who engage in PLUS activities will develop a sense of belonging.
-PLUS empowers students to lead, educate, influence, and support their peers.
-It also provides an ongoing plan that enables our school to address all issues that affect students' learning environment
+They also provide supervision of recreational activities, translation services in Spanish and Hmong, and support families in the application process for CalFresh.

+The atmosphere of the campus is calm, positive and nurturing.
 Wheatland Elementary invites parents and community volunteers to join us in the education of our children.
 It is our goal to partner with families to create the best educational environment possible for our students.
 Our wonderful students, families, and dedicated teaching team and support staff make our school a fabulous place to work and learn.

-Angela Gouker, PRINCIPAL
+Jim Evans, PRINCIPAL